Josiahgare/SQL-Exploratory-Data-Analysis-Project/README.md

 ---

 ### 🌟 About Me
 Hi there!
 I'm **Josiah Oghenegare Obarhuakpor**, also known as **Joo**.
-I’m a dedicated **Data Engineer** who likes to ensure that the soul of the business remains intact and functions optimally 24/7.
+I’m a dedicated **Data professional** focused on building reliable data systems that keep businesses running efficiently.
+I specialize in transforming raw data into structured, high-quality datasets through ETL processes, data modeling, and warehouse design.
+I’m passionate about creating scalable data solutions that enable consistent, insight-driven growth.

 Let's stay in touch!
 Feel free to connect with me on the following platforms: